Intancote/FNF-PE-Maintained/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - PE: Maintained
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+Engine originally made by ShadowMario with the name [PsychEngine](https://github.com/ShadowMario/FNF-PsychEngine), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+Altough, it gets very few updates with many PRs getting ignored.
+This fork is supposed to fix those problems!

+All credits for these PRs that get added from the original repo will be given per commit name.
+Everything else are in the release notes just like the original.

+P.S.
+Everything beyond this line is the same as PsychEngine for now.
+Might change it later :/

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.